tymyrddin/purple/source/docs/ai-security/decision.md

 Routing cases near decision boundaries to human review rather than automated action.
 The boundary region is where adversarial inputs concentrate; it is also where the model's uncertainty is highest.

-Treating near-boundary probing — systematic variations of similar inputs within short time windows — as a detectable signal pattern rather than normal variance.
+Treating near-boundary probing (systematic variations of similar inputs within short time windows) as a detectable signal pattern rather than normal variance.
 It is the reconnaissance phase for boundary exploitation.